 Serve it up on some sweet Hawaiian buns to make sliders, in fresh tortillas for tacos or even on a salad.
 This smoky sous vide pulled pork is so flavorful, that really, no sauce is even needed.
 You can just shred it apart with two forks and enjoy.
 Top with a little BBQ sauce and coleslaw if you wish.
 Either way, it will be absolutely delicious.

 Meal Prep Tip

-You can cut the pork belly into two portions and vacuum seal each separately in two bags.
+You can cut the pork shoulder into two portions and vacuum seal each separately in two bags.
 Sous vide them at the same time and then freeze one still in the bag once it is finished cooking.
 Take it out of the freezer and smoke it when you want it.
 This gets you two big portions of pulled pork for the same amount of work. 🙂

-Last time I cooked something in the smoker, I swore it was the last time that I would go about blindly.
+Last time I cooked something in the smoker, I swore it was the last time that I would go about it blindly.
 The Thermoworks Smoke Alarm (affiliate) is a two-channel thermometer that allows you to monitor your BBQ/smoker from up to 300 feet away.

 One thermometer is for monitoring the temperature of the inside of the smoker, and the other is for monitoring the internal temperature of the meat.
 You set the parameters for the high and low temperature and it will sound an alarm if the temperature goes below or above what you set.

 It's pretty amazing and something that you won't want to cook without once you try it.
 It's something I highly recommend picking up to make your smoking projects even more enjoyable.
 Find out more info from the Thermoworks website.